pa1ar/pa1ar/content/page/tools/index.md

 ---

 ## Basic Apple Shortcuts
-> Most shortcuts are pay-what-you want with optional version with support included (15 minutes call with me).
+> Most shortcuts are available either on pay-what-you-want basis or as paid version in which an optional 15 minutes support call with me is included.

 ---
 ### ｢ text editing ｣ BUNDLE